TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 };
 ```

-Automatically load the saved password so that I don't need to type it in each time.
+I automatically load the saved password so that I don't need to type it in each time.

 ```js
 passwordInput.value = localStorage.getItem("password") ?? ""